††††† RELATES TO: KRS 324A.035(3)(d), (f), 324A.050, 12 U.S.C. 3331-3351

 ††††† 9.a.
 Assure that, if there is an interruption, the board shall be notified that the examination was interrupted and the reason for the interruption; and

 ††††† b.
-The board, or its designee, shall approve the request to resume; and
+Assure that the board, or its designee, shall approve the request to resume; and

 ††††† Section 6.
 Course Delivery Medium.
 (1) A course delivery system shall contain provisions for interactivity including: